-Implementation: Your solution should implement CNN-based architectures including but not limited to ResNet, MobileNet, or ConvNeXt.
-You can search online for other architectures that might work better for this homework and implement them.
+Implementation: Your solution should implement CNN-based architectures using CNN blocks from architectures like (but not limited to) ResNet, MobileNet, EfficientNet or ConvNext.
+You can search online for other blocks that might work better for this homework and implement them.
+You can also combine different blocks together and test them.
+The parameter limit for this homework is 21M.
+Refer to Appendix A for details on what Recitations to look at before beginning the implementation.

 Restrictions: You may not use any data besides that provided as a part of this homework.
 You are not allowed to use pretrained models, or use models without implementing the code yourself (e.g importing models from torchhub, or copying code from public repositories).
+You're supposed to limit the number of parameters in your model to 21 million.
+You will not get marks for this homework if you exceed this limit.